tocheng/cmgtools-lite/XZZ2l2nu/README.md

   git push origin xzz2l2nu_heppy_80X_dev
   ```

-  To update the mmhy repository with your own Heppy framework developement, similar way is required as described in section 12 below.
+  To update the VirginiaCMS repository with your own Heppy framework developement, similar way is required as described in section 12 below.

   **If ever possible, please don't change the Heppy framework.**